 The potential for hazardous substance exposure to cause adverse reproductive or developmental effects is becoming an increasingly important issue, particularly in the American workforce.
 In the past, ReproDev effects have not been a significant toxicity of concern in setting standards for a substance.
 However, several comprehensive OSHA standards have been written with greater consideration of the potential effects of hazardous substance exposure on the reproductive health of exposed individuals.
-OSHA standards that include consideration of ReproDev effects of chemicals are ethylene oxide (ETO) (29 CFR 1915.1047), lead (Pb) (29 CFR 1910.1025 and 29 CFR 1926.629), and 1,2-dibromo-3-chloropropane (DBCP)(29 CFR 1910.104410 and 29 CFR 1926.1144), and cadmium (Cd) (29 CFR 1910.1027).
+OSHA standards that include consideration of ReproDev effects of chemicals are ethylene oxide (ETO) (29 CFR 1915.1047), lead (Pb) (29 CFR 1910.1025 and 29 CFR 1926.62), and 1,2-dibromo-3-chloropropane (DBCP)(29 CFR 1910.1027).
 Reproductive toxicity of glycol ethers is currently being considered as another such standard with this emphasis and a discussion of this class of compounds is included here.
 Moreover, reproductive health outcomes are now routinely given greater consideration in writing new standards.
 OSHA standards now require a reproductive history in medical surveillance programs for substances known to cause reproductive toxicity.